 Please note:

-• If you are paying cash for a ticket, make sure you have the change ready when you park as you may receive a fine while you go looking for change.
+- If you are paying by coin for a ticket, make sure you have the change ready when you park as you may receive a fine while you go looking for change.

 NOTE: You need to put your hand into the ticket dispenser to obtain your ticket.
 The ticket does not appear outside the machine.